alukosdev/ccsp/guidance/owasp-top-10.md

 - Appropriate alerting thresholds and response escalation processes are not in place or effective.
 - Penetration testing and scans by dynamic application security testing (DAST) tools (such as OWASP ZAP) do not trigger alerts.
 - The application cannot detect, escalate, or alert for active attacks in real-time or near real-time.
-- You are vulnerable to information leakage by making logging and alerting events visible to a user or an attacker (see [A01:2021-Broken Access Control](#1-broken-access-control)).
+- You are vulnerable to information leakage by making logging and alerting events visible to a user or an attacker (see [A01 Broken Access Control](#a01-broken-access-control)).

 +++ Prevention